All Episodes

 This is near heresy.

-Less than 50 days from elections that Republicans hope will land them in control of the Congress.
+Listen to this: less than 50 days from elections that Republicans hope will land them in control of the Congress, the APGFK poll is stuffed with encouraging signs for the Republicans.

 Huge majorities call the economy sickly, say Congress is doing its job badly.

-And while Americans are evenly split over whether they prefer their district's Democrat or GOP candidate, those likeliest to vote tilt toward the Republicans 53 to 43.
+And while Americans are evenly split over whether they prefer their district's Democrat or GOP candidate, those likeliest to vote tilt toward the Republicans 53 to 40.

 By the way, the enthusiasm gap here is huge.

-Even Michael Barone writing about it, the enthusiasm for Republican voters, it's always up for the party out of power in uh midterm elections.
+Even Michael Barone writing about it, the enthusiasm for Republican voters, it's always up for the party out of power in midterm elections.

 They've never seen anything like this.

-The enthusiasm Republican voters have, and there's nothing, and they're hoping Obama go out there and do something to gin up identical enthusiasm on the left.
+And they're hoping Obama go out there and do something to gin up identical enthusiasm on the left.

 But those days are over.

-People are abandoning Obama intros.
+People are abandoning Obama.

 There's nothing he can do.

-Now, I mentioned the other day that we're losing the language, and this tax cut issue provides me an excellent illustration, a teachable moment as to how we're losing the language.
+And this tax cut issue provides me an excellent illustration, a teachable moment as to how we're losing the language.

 In the news, and in this AP story that I just put to the bottom of the stack here, I mean, look what's in the headline.

-Nearly half oppose tax hikes for rich tax increases go through the tax increases, tax increases, tax increases, tax increases.
+Tax increases go through the tax increases, tax increases, tax increases, tax increases.

 And these tax cuts, tax cuts, tax cuts.

-So in the news, we're debating tax cuts in the real world, in real English, the issue is not tax cuts, but tax increases.
+In the real world, in real English, the issue is not tax cuts, but tax increases.

 We have the tax code is what it is.

-The income tax rates are what they are, And they are current, and they are in the tax code.
+The income tax rates are what they are, and they are current, and they are in the tax code.

-If those tax rates expire, and we go to what the rates were prior to their imposition, that what we have is a tax increase.
+If those tax rates expire and we go to what the rates were prior to their imposition, that what we have is a tax increase.

 And yet the media is joining Obama in his incessant call for tax cuts for the middle class.